veniamin-ilmer/better-standards/README.md

 [Watch this video for more information](https://www.youtube.com/watch?v=wIC-iGDTU40&feature=youtu.be&t=528)

 **Why we haven't switched yet**: Tradition.
 Not enough awareness of issues with current light designs.

+## Garbage Disposal Control

+**Tradition**: Garbage Disposal can be turned on and off using a toggle switch.
+To turn off the garbage disposal, you have to flick the switch off.
+Without flipping the switch, the garbage disposal will stay on.

+**Better Standard**: The garbage disposal should be controlled by a button switch.
+Push the button to turn on the garbage disposal.
+Release the switch to turn off.

+It's safer and won't be confused for a light switch.

+**Why we haven't switch yet**: Not enough awareness.